DevExpress/devextreme-documentation/includes/uiwidgets-ref-dateSerializationFormat.md

 Specify this property in the following cases:

-- You do not set the [dataSource](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') at design time.
+- The [dataSource](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') is empty or not set at design time.
 The **dateSerializationFormat** is needed because the {WidgetName} cannot detect it automatically without a data source.

 - You use the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference" target="_blank">createStore</a> method from the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data#devextreme-aspnet-data" target="_blank">DevExtreme.AspNet.Data</a> extension and date-time values that come from the server are specified in UTC.
 DevExtreme.AspNet.Data cannot correctly serialize UTC values because it uses a different date-time serialization format.